CVanchieri/Portfolio/Post_DeforestationPredictionTrends.md

 ---

 ![Deforestation](/assets/images/WorldDeforestationPredictions/DFTHeader.jpg) <br>
-## Using a randomforest regressor model to make deforestation predictions by country.
+## Using a RandomForest Regression model to make deforestation predictions by country.

 ### Necessary installs.
 ```